-Fred Kratzmann a long standing member in the Redlands Cricket arena, was instrumental in the early stages of Wellington Point cricket development and has our No. 2 oval named after him.
+Fred Kratzmann was a long standing member in the Redlands Cricket area.
+He was instrumental in the early stages of cricket development within Wellington Point and our No. 2 oval shares his name.

 Ron Field was a local councilor who helped provide many cricket facilities in the Redlands.
 Ron loved cricket and his work and efforts have been recognised by having our No. 3 oval named after him.

 Collectively the three ovals have won the Premier Cricket “Best Grounds Award” 6 out of the last 7 years.
 The practice facilities boast 10 synthetic and 4 turf practice wickets and the newly renovated players change rooms are the envy of all clubs.

 Spectators can choose between the spectacular views of the Peter Burge Oval Grandstand or the fully air-conditioned club house.
 The canteen offers a fine selection of food and cold beverages.
 Drop by and try one of our world-famous toasties or enjoy a cold one or two from the licensed bar.

 | || ||Redlands Tigers is very proud of its history and the legacy created via players progressing to represent Queensland and Australia.
 Former greats including Peter Burge, Jeff Thomson, Greg Ritchie, Stuart Law & Jimmy Maher.
 More recently, Shane Watson, Damien MacKenzie, Ryan LeLoux, Greg Moller, Alex Kemp & Simon Milenko all represented Redlands Tigers at the next level. |

 Marnus Labusschagne - Australian Test Player (Cap 455), Qld Bulls & Brisbane Heat representative.

 Jimmy Peirson - CA XI, Qld Bulls Captain and Brisbane Heat right hand bat and wicket keeper.